 Case Study

-Conducting user research to jumpstart human-centered experimentation with AI
+Conducting user research to jumpstart human-centered experimentation with artificial intelligence

 We met with a diverse group of stakeholders to gain a better understanding of the benefit applications process.
-Our insights are helping us identify use cases and design experiments to test how AI-powered tools can expand access to public benefits.
+Our insights are helping us identify use cases and design experiments to test how artificial intelligence-powered tools can expand access to public benefits.

 Summary

-In partnership with Benefits Data Trust (BDT), we’re creating, testing, and piloting an AI-powered tool that may help government agency staff and benefits navigators easily identify which families can enroll in key public benefit programs such as the Special Supplemental Program for Women Infants and Children (WIC), the Supplemental Nutrition Assistance Program (SNAP), and Medicaid.
+In partnership with Benefits Data Trust, we’re creating, testing, and piloting an artificial intelligence (AI)-powered tool that may help government agency staff and benefits navigators easily identify which families can enroll in key public benefit programs such as the Special Supplemental Program for Women Infants and Children (WIC), the Supplemental Nutrition Assistance Program (SNAP), and Medicaid.
 In order to identify use cases for AI-powered tools and opportunities for experimentation, we conducted user research with stakeholders at every level of the benefits application process.
 We prioritized speaking with diverse populations so that our research would reflect a variety of lived experiences and contribute to technological advancements that promote equity.

 Our research yielded powerful insights into how AI might be leveraged in the public benefits space.
 Armed with these insights, we’re conducting a series of human-centered experiments to better understand how AI-powered tools might expand access to public benefits.